 Pleasantville Appalachia Service Project

-The Pleasantville ASP volunteers are planning a home repair mission trip to Kentucky in July 2017 as volunteers for the Appalachia Service Project (www.asphome.org).
+57 Pleasantville ASP volunteers repaired and rebuilt homes in Kentucky during July 2017 as volunteers for the Appalachia Service Project

 Each summer we send youth and adult volunteers to Central Appalachia for a week-long home-repair ministry with the Appalachia Service Project, Inc., a Tennessee-based non-profit organization.

 Pleasantville Presbyterian Church oversees and organizes the Pleasantville ASP mission and welcomes volunteers from across the community.
 Most of our volunteers are high-school aged.
 Youth volunteers must be at least 15 years old and must have finished ninth grade to be eligible to participate.

 The ASP mission is much more than just a “trip.”
 We do local community service, skill-building, team-building, sensitivity training and fundraising during the school year.
 The summer mission trip and the activities leading up to it are opportunities for personal growth as well as spiritual growth.

 It costs about $700 to send each volunteer to Appalachia.
 A big part of that cost goes to ASP, Inc., which purchases the building materials we use to repair people’s homes.
 We’re grateful to our supporters and “shareholders” who make this mission possible!